nimiq/nimiq.github.io/tutorials/basics-3-transactions.md

 Nimiq.GenesisConfig.main();
 ```

-Copy the `address` shown in the app and head over to
+Copy the wallet address shown in the app and head over to
 [getsome.nimiq.com](https://getsome.nimiq.com).
 Follow the Nimiq Onboarding Guide, create a wallet and receive one NIM.
 Finally you'll arrive in the Nimiq Safe from where you can send the NIM to your address here.
 And you can also send it back to keep it safe. :)

-## What's next?
+## Need more ideas?

+Sure!

+**Encryption**: Right now, your private key is stored unencrypted.
+You can replace `exportPlain()` with `exportEncrypted(password)` and `loadPlain()` with `loadEncrypted(stored, password)`.

-Want to send a little message with each transaction?
+**Transaction message**: Want to send a little message with each transaction?
 Yes, off to extended transactions in the next tutorial!

 ---

 **Continue the tutorial**: [Basics 4, Extended  Transactions »](basics-4-extended-tx)

+_Find more help and documentation in the [Nimiq Developer Center](https://nimiq.com/developers/).
+Share your ideas and feedback on the [Nimiq Community Forum](https://forum.nimiq.community),
+you'll also find a dedicated section for [discussions and ideas](https://forum.nimiq.community/c/documentation/drafts).
-_Get in touch at [sven@nimiq.com](mailto:sven@nimiq.com) to share your ideas and feedback!_
+Or get in touch at [sven@nimiq.com](mailto:sven@nimiq.com)._